dirge1/paper_FBM/README.md

 # paper_FBM

-Due to the problems of the reterival of our paper published in Elsevier, we have to upload our paper here for reterival.
+Due to the problems of the reterival of our paper published in Elsevier, we have to upload our paper here for being reterived by Google.
+If the reterival is recovered, this will be deleted.

 Title: Reliability modeling and statistical analysis of accelerated degradation process with memory effects and unit-to-unit variability